oerc0122/castep-docs/docs/developer/build-system.md

      └──── Various make rules for different platforms
 ```

-### CASTEP directory structure

-When adding new sources to CASTEP it is important to consider the hierarchical directory/module structure of CASTEP.
-CASTEP sources are currently organised into sub-libraries which each depend on the library above them in the hierarchy.

-These libraries, in order of hierarchy are:

-- `Utility`
-- `Fundamental`
-- `OTFG`
-- `Dispersion`
-- `Functional`

-There are also `Tools` which are separately built programs which depend on the CASTEP sub-libraries.

 ### CMake

-The CMake system is designed to be intuitive for those who are used to CMake build systems while still being familiar to
+The [CMake](https://cmake.org/) system is designed to be intuitive for those who are used to CMake build systems while still being familiar to
 those who are used to the CASTEP GNU Make style syntax.
 This means that many of the CASTEP CMake variables have names
 which are chosen to match, or are aliased to, the CASTEP GNU Make variables.
 This is intended to minimise confusion for
 people who transition from GNU Make to CMake.